Kzczc/Kzczc.github.io/_pages/about.md

 🌟 **Hobbies**
 - 🎸 **Guitar**.
 I have a strong passion for playing the guitar, enjoying both learning songs.
-- 🎤 **Rap**.
-I am particularly fond of hip-hop music, and I love Rap.
+- 🎤 **Music**.
+I am particularly fond of Hip-hop、R&B and J-POP music.
 - 🏸 **Badminton**.
 I enjoy playing badminton; it's a great way to stay active and have fun.

 🌐 **related report**